 Legal Aid was established in 1939 as a Committee of the Dade County Bar Association ("DCBA") to provide legal services to impoverished residents in need who could not otherwise afford them.
-Then DCBA President W.L.
-Gray, Jr., noted in his 1940 - 1941 Annual Report that "the Legal Aid Committee was the hardest assignment of all bar committees."
+Inhis 1940-1941 Annual Report, DCBA President W.L.
+Gray, Jr., noted that "the Legal Aid Committee was the hardest assignment of all bar committees."
 He reported that “the Committee was not endowed and had no funds but had efficiently handled all of the meritorious claims coming to Legal Aid from the underprivileged.”
 He recommended that the new Legal Aid Committee prepare a proposed budget to present to the Dade Community Chest to establish sufficient funds to pay a reasonable salary and hire an attorney.

 In 1942, at its General Membership Luncheon meeting, DCBA members were asked to “support the Community Chest in every manner possible, particularly in view of the fact that the Community Chest was adding Legal Aid to its list of dependents.”
-By 1943, Legal Aid was affiliated with the Dade County Community Chest, had an annual budget of $1,200 and handled over 2,000 cases annually providing legal advice to low-income residents of the County in areas including Domestic Relations, Returning Veterans' Needs, and Landlord/Tenant Matters.
+By 1943, Legal Aid was affiliated with the Dade County Community Chest, had an annual budget of $1,200 and handled over 2,000 cases annually providing legal advice, brief services and extended representation to low-income residents of the County in areas including Domestic Relations, Returning Veterans' Needs, Consumer and Landlord/Tenant Matters.

 Robert M. Haverfield, Esq.